luismond/tm2tb/README.md

 ## Approach

 To extract n-grams from a sentence, tm2tb first selects n-gram candidates using part-of-speech tags as delimiters.
+No stopwords are used.
 Then, embeddings from the n-gram candidates and the sentence are obtained.
 Finally, the embeddings are used to find iteratively the n-grams that are more similar to the sentence using cosine similarity and maximal marginal relevance.

 To match the n-grams from a source sentence with the n-grams from a target sentence, the process above is done for both sentences.
 Next, the embeddings of the source n-grams and the target n-grams are compared using cosine similarity, which returns the most similar target n-gram for each source n-gram: